 We have upgraded our HVAC system to provide significantly increased air circulation.
 Additionally we have added HEPA level filtration as well as UV scrubbers that sanitize the air in the sanctuary.

 Throughout the sanctuary you will find hand sanitizer for your use.
 We encourage you to make frequent use, especially before and after touching your face and mask and before eating or drinking.

 The only person who will remove their mask during the service will be the preacher.
 The sermon is the portion of the service where there is no written and visual corollary.
 So, it is important for people to be able to hear the preacher clearly and lip reading is essential for many.
 It is our policy that because of this, the preacher will take a rapid antigen test the morning of the service to ensure they are not infected with Covid to ensure the safety of everyone.

 Altered Communion Practices

 We are distributing communion in one kind only—the bread.
 The Common Cup simply does not have enough scientific evidence to make it safe right now, so we are not sharing it at this time.
-We are also asking that after you receive your bread, you return to your pew before reverently consuming.
 The clergy will be sanitizing their hands frequently both during the prayer over the bread and wine and before, during, and after, distributing communion.